 Dates, tickets & tips

-Enjoy the timeless quality of works by Michelangelo and other masters of the human form from September 15th, 2023 to January 14th, 2024.
+Enjoy the timeless quality of works by Michelangelo and other masters of the human body from September 15th, 2023 to January 14th, 2024.
 A valid entrance ticket for or from the Albertina includes the special exhibitions, too.

 How to get to Michelangelo